Indian automaker Mahindra seeks to give up control of struggling unit SsangYong

-NEW DELHI (Reuters) - Mahindra & Mahindra plans to give up control of struggling South Korean unit SsangYong Motor, the Indian automaker’s managing director said on Friday, as it looks to exit loss-making ventures amid the coronavirus pandemic.
+NEW DELHI (Reuters) - Mahindra & Mahindra (MAHM.NS) plans to give up control of struggling South Korean unit SsangYong Motor (003620.KS), the Indian automaker’s managing director said on Friday, as it looks to exit loss-making ventures amid the coronavirus pandemic.

 “SsangYong needs a new investor.
 We are working with the company to see if we can secure investment,” Pawan Goenka told reporters.